40712ef4f9/nf_a/Readme.txt

 	-- you need the CV (or more then one if you like) in your Squad at the local Zone.
 	-- Talk to your Skunk-Architect and select the Station you want to build (if you have blueprints), then set the Blueprint to all or only a selected CV.
 	-- Use CV like always, with selection of a buildspot, or order to build at a Zone by talking to Architect - Then you can use the regular Stations the CV do build (top-left), or you can Order the "Special Blueprint" if preset (option left and right of menu) left-option build only the base Station as always, right will directly continue after each step and build the station up to max

+* Diplomatics
+  - you can adjust your reputation, or trade zones/stations by call a NPC-Station-DefenceOfficer and use Diplomatics
+  - this is also available at Mercenary-Plunder-Ships at call them, based on your Firepower you can offer Money, or force them to not do anything stupid - this will effect the behavior (from called ship) ~12-24h